GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

   grpcurl -plaintext POD_IP:50052 envoy.service.status.v3.ClientStatusDiscoveryService/FetchClientStatus | yq --prettyPrint
   ```

-  Replace `POD_IP` with the IP address of the Kubernetes pod.
+  Replace `POD_IP` with the IP address of the Kubernetes Pod.

 - List the ACK'ed xDS resources of a gRPC server using `grpcdebug`: